ShiqiYu/OpenGait/README.md

 The corresponding [paper](https://openaccess.thecvf.com/content/CVPR2023/papers/Fan_OpenGait_Revisiting_Gait_Recognition_Towards_Better_Practicality_CVPR_2023_paper.pdf) has been accepted by CVPR2023 as a highlight paper.

 ## What's New
+- **[Apr 2024]**
+Our team's latest checkpoints for projects such as DeepGaitv2, SkeletonGait, SkeletonGait++, and SwinGait will be released on [Hugging Face](https://huggingface.co/opengait/OpenGait).
+Additionally, previously released checkpoints will also be gradually made available on it.
 - **[Mar 2024]** [Chao](https://chaofan996.github.io) gives a talk about 'Progress in Gait Recognition'.
 The [video](https://event.baai.ac.cn/activities/768) and [slides](https://github.com/ChaoFan996/ChaoFan996.github.io/blob/main/240315-Progress%20in%20Gait%20Recognition.pdf) are both available😊
 - **[Mar 2024]** The code of [SkeletonGait++](https://arxiv.org/pdf/2311.13444.pdf) is released [here](opengait/modeling/models/skeletongait%2B%2B.py), and you can refer to [readme](configs/skeletongait) for details.
 - **[Mar 2024]** [BigGait](https://arxiv.org/pdf/2402.19122.pdf) has been accepted to CVPR2024🎉 Congratulations to [Dingqiang](https://faculty.sustech.edu.cn/?p=161709&tagid=yusq&cat=2&iscss=1&snapid=1&go=1&orderby=date)!
 This is his FIRST paper!